Kamil-java/credit-app-microservices/README.md

 The application uses <b>actuator</b> to facilitate checking during startup.
 Endpoint documentation is available [here](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html).

+(The actuator only has default endpoints enabled.
+The other endpoints are disabled)

 ## Technological Stack
 ### Back-End
 * Java (11)